igumnoff/igumnoff.github.io/about.md

 title: About
 permalink: /about
 ---
-Principal software developer specializing in Rust, backend systems, and AI-assisted engineering workflows with Codex and Claude Code.
+Principal software developer specializing in Rust, backend systems, and AI-assisted software engineering with Codex and Claude Code.

 Name: Evgeny Igumnov